Sharpens 16 companies · First observed May 2026 · Updated June 2026 Explore in the graph

 What's happening — and why

-Why: these products sell top-down into large organisations, where price scales with headcount and deployment and every deal is negotiated.
+Why: these products sell top-down into large, often regulated organisations, where price scales with headcount and deployment and every deal is negotiated.
 Gating fits that high-touch motion.
-It's the buying process — not simply being 'enterprise' — that drives the decision to hide pricing; plenty of enterprise tools still post a public number.
+It's the buying process — not simply being 'enterprise' — that drives the decision to hide pricing; plenty of enterprise tools still post a public number, and clinical PLG plays for individual clinicians (Heidi, Freed) publish openly even inside a gated vertical.

 How it works